ansible-community/ara/README.rst

 See contributors on GitHub_.

-Special thanks to `Lars Kellogg-Stedman`_ for the early feedback on the early feedback on the project, ideas and code contributions.
+Special thanks to `Lars Kellogg-Stedman`_ for the early feedback on the project, ideas and code contributions.

 .. _GitHub: https://github.com/dmsimard/ara/graphs/contributors
 .. _Lars Kellogg-Stedman: http://blog.oddbit.com/